-Placement in the Joint Health Command demonstrates recognition by the ADF that Alcohol and Other Drugs (AOD) use is a health issue, requiring a health response.
-That said there are also administrative and or punitive aspects that may arise from AOD use (i.e. reduction in rank, discharge or civilian legal charges) however these processes do not fall under the Health umbrella but rather under Personnel Policy Management.
+Placement of the AToDP within Joint Health Command demonstrates recognition by the ADF that Alcohol and Other Drugs (AOD) use is a health issue, requiring a health response.
+That said there are also administrative and or punitive aspects that may arise from AOD use (i.e. reduction in rank, termination and/or civilian legal charges).
+These processes do not fall under the Health umbrella but rather under Personnel Policy Management.

 Alcohol and Drug Awareness Training

-This session is designed for all ADF members and provides a brief overview of Alcohol, Tobacco and Other Drug (ATOD) related issues and policy.
+The Alcohol, Tobacco and Other Drug (ATOD) Mandatory Annual Awareness Training is designed for all ADF members and provides an overview of Alcohol, Tobacco and Other Drug (ATOD) related issues and policy.

-This workshop is available to all members.
-It is an interactive workshop aimed at increasing members knowledge on the effects of alcohol and includes practical strategies for preventing associated risks.
+KYMS – Low Risk Drinking is an interactive workshop aimed at increasing members’ knowledge on the effects of alcohol.
+It includes practical strategies for harm minimisation.